named-data/ndn-tools/manpages/ndnputchunks.rst

 .. option:: -f, --freshness MILLISECS

     FreshnessPeriod of the published Data packets, in milliseconds.
-Default = 10000 [ms].
+    The default is 10000 (10 seconds).

 .. option:: -s, --size BYTES

     Maximum chunk size, in bytes.
-Default = 4400 [bytes].
+The default is 8000 bytes.

 .. option:: -N, --naming-convention CONVENTION